Select your cookie preferences

 3. Export key from source system

-Many HSMs and related systems support the ability to export keys using RSA wrap.
-You'll want to specify the public key from step 1 as the (encryption) cert (WrappingKeyCertificate).
-If you need the chain of trust, this is contained in the response field WrappingKeyCertificateChain in step #1.
-When exporting the key from your HSM, you'll want to specify the format to be RSA, Padding Mode = PKCS#1 v2.2 OAEP (with SHA 256 or SHA 512).
+Many HSMs and related systems support exporting keys using RSA wrap.
+Specify the public key from step 1 as the encryption cert (WrappingKeyCertificate).
+If you need the chain of trust, use the WrappingKeyCertificateChain from step 1.
+When exporting the key from your HSM, specify the format as RSA, with Padding Mode = PKCS#1 v2.2 OAEP (with SHA 256 or SHA 512).

 $ aws payment-cryptography import-key --cli-input-json file://import-key-cryptogram.json